Dispelling 5 Misconceptions About Data

 If data is the new corporate asset, how can it be used effectively?
 Here are some best practices to help optimize its use as a business driver.

-Carlos Meléndez, COO and Co-Founder, Wovenware
+Carlos Meléndez, Co-Founder and VP of Operations, Wovenware

 October 6, 2023